Hacked emails show Clinton campaign communicated with State

 Emails from the files of Clinton's campaign chairman John Podesta show that the department official provided Clinton aides with the agency's official response to a New York Times reporter in advance of the newspaper's March 2015 report that Clinton had used a private email account to conduct all of her work-related business as secretary.

-The stolen emails were released Wednesday by WikiLeaks, part of a massive trove of emails released by the document-leaking group on a daily basis since last month.
+The stolen emails were released Wednesday by WikiLeaks, part of a massive trove of emails disclosed by the document-leaking, anti-secrecy group on a daily basis since last month.
 WikiLeaks has indicated it intends to leak emails stolen from Podesta's account every day through the election.

 In a March 1, 2015 email, State Department press aide Lauren Hickey told Clinton's spokesman Nick Merrill and two other advisers that then-State Department spokeswoman Jen Psaki had "just cleared" a reply to the Times.
 Hickey provided the agency's response to the Clinton aides and also appeared to agree to a change requested by the campaign, saying: "Yes on your point re records - done below."
 It is not clear what specific change was requested and made.